 Best Economics Books for Beginners

 These books about economics won’t help you or your teenager learn how to manage money, but they are interesting!
 These books are great for any teen, young adult, or old adult who wants to know more about money, economics, fiscal policy, or money psychology.
-This list is not only for teenagers, in fact, but any beginner who wants to learn more should also check out any of these best economic books for beginners.
+This list is not only for teenagers; any beginner who wants to learn more should also check out any of these best economic books for beginners.

 Whatever Happened to Penny Candy? by Richard J Maybury